Quasimaps to moduli spaces of sheaves

-where the subscripts "f" and "d" stand for $\textit{fiber}$ and $\textit{degree}$, respectively.
+where the subscripts ``f" and ``d" stand for $\textit{fiber}$ and $\textit{degree}$, respectively.
 As the notation suggests, which can be seen by pulling back $\ch(F)$ to a fiber over $C$ and using the flatness of $F$.
 On the other hand, the degree component of $F$ is related to the degree of a quasimap in the following way. \begin{lemma} Assume $C$ is smooth and let $f \colon C \rightarrow \Coh(S,\mathbf{v})$ be a quasimap of degree $\beta$, then

-of the map given by associating the degree part of the Chern character to the degree of the quasimap on a smooth curve.
-By relating $\beta$ to $\ch(F)_{\mathrm{d}}$ in more explicit terms in the following lemma, we show that the association above is indeed well-defined, i.e.\ a degree $\beta$ cannot have a presentation by two different $\ch(F)_{\mathrm{d}}$'s.
-Later, in Corollary \ref{check2}, it will be shown that the map is even injective, i.e.\ the degree of $f$ and the Chern character of the corresponding family $F$ determine each other, thereby justifying the subscript "d" in $\ch(F)_{\mathrm{d}}$.